Skip to content Skip to main navigation Report an accessibility issue

 ELC Applicant Families:

-In looking toward fall enrollment and the large numbers of families that have applied for our limited number of fall openings, we want to clarify the unique enrollment process that serves our mission as a laboratory school.
+Our program is relatively small and is in high demand in the Knoxville community.
+A large number of families apply for our limited number of fall openings and our goal is to make our enrollment process as transparent as possible.
+Also, we want to clarify the unique enrollment process that serves our mission as a laboratory school.

 Our Obligations